liam2/liam2/doc/usersguide/source/import.rst

   directory than the description file (ie *local_path\\name_of_the_entity.csv*).
 - if the *fields* section is omitted, all columns of the csv file will be imported and their type will be detected automatically.
+- if *compression* is omitted, the output will not be compressed.

 Note that if an "entity section" is entirely empty, you need to use the special
 code: "{}".